gmhuili/CarND-LaneLines-P1/README.md

 # Shortcomings

 I have observed some problems with the current pipeline:
 * in the challenge video at around second 5 the lane is covered by some shadow and I believe my code fails to detect it.
-Maybe I should try different settings for hough as well as Gaussian/Canny, or look for other methods
+I managed to fix this issue by applying the HSL color filtering as another pre-processing step.
 * straight lines do not work when there are curves on the road
 * Hough Transform is tricky to get right with its parameters.
 I am not sure I got the best settings